The Calabi-Yau Landscape: from Geometry, to Physics, to Machine-Learning: Machine-Learning Algebraic Geometry

 Of course, this philosophy is not new.
 It is simply the process of forming a conjecture.
 There is a long tradition of experimental mathematics from which countless conjectures have been posited, many leading to the most profound consequences.
 Consider the greatest mind of the 18th century, that of K.~F.~Gau\ss\, which can be considered as the best neural network of the time.
 By looking at the distribution of primes, supposedly in his teens, Gau\ss\ was able to predict that the prime-counting function $\pi(x) \sim x / \log(x)$, a fact which had to wait over a century to be proven by de la Vall\'ee-Poussin and Hadamard, using complex analysis, a method entirely unknown to the 18th century.

-The minds of the calibre of Gau\ss\ are rare, but neural networks of increasing sophistication now abound.
+The minds of the caliber of Gau\ss\ are rare, but neural networks of increasing sophistication now abound.
 Could the combined efforts of AI at least stochastically achieve some correct predictions?
-In this section, we will see that many, if not most of the problems discussed in this book, could indeed be machine-learnt to great accuracy .
+In this section, we will see that many, if not most of the problems discussed in this book, could indeed be machine-learned to great accuracy.